 If you'd like to see other entries in this event series, click here.

-To support the success of the project, the judges awarded her a 1:1 mentoring session with a matched Queensland AI Hub expert in residence along with a 12-month QLD AI Hub membership.
+To support the continued success of the project, the judges awarded Paul a 1:1 mentoring session with a matched Queensland AI Hub expert in residence, along with a 12-month QLD AI Hub membership.

 We look forward to watching your successful ventures into the future.